-At Haynes Acupuncture we strive to provide the utmost care to women on the Gold Coast experiencing hormonal issues.
+At Haynes Acupuncture, we strive to provide the utmost care to women on the Gold Coast who are experiencing hormonal issues.
 Dysmenorrhea is the medical term for the dull throbbing abdominal pain that some women experience during their periods.
-It can range from a mild annoyance, to the kind of severe pain that can ruin several days each month.
+It can range from a mild annoyance to the kind of severe pain that can ruin several days each month.

 What are the causes?

 In Chinese medicine, there are several diagnoses but the most common are qi (energy) stagnation, blood stagnation or blood deficiency.

 Qi stagnation causes a dull achy pain and women with qi stagnation often complain of PMS symptoms.

 Blood stagnation causes sharp stabbing pain and is accompanied by dark menstrual blood with clots.

 Blood deficiency causes a dull pain that is worse towards the end of the period, or after the period is over.
 It is accompanied by fatigue and pallor.

 The following are the most common symptoms of dysmenorrhea.
 However, each person may experience symptoms differently.